Rules of Conduct

 For purposes of these rules of conduct, as to the Main Library, the term “library property” shall mean the public patron areas inside the building (as opposed to library-worker areas, administrative office areas and the conference room areas) and outside the building shall mean the area between the building and the property boundary on the east, south and west side of the building and the southerly edge of the public sidewalk on the north side of the building.
 As to the Carlson Library in south Fargo, the term “library property” shall mean the public patron areas inside the building (as opposed to library-worker areas, administrative office areas and the conference room areas) and outside the building shall mean the area between the building and the property boundary on all sides surrounding the building.
 As to the Northport Library in north Fargo, the term “library property” shall mean the public patron areas inside the library building space (as opposed to library-worker areas and administrative office areas).

 People whose actions violate these rules will be asked to stop such actions.
 The library has the legal right and authority to require anyone violating these Rules of Conduct to leave the library.
-Repeated violation of these rules may result in long-term expulsion from the library pursuant to the Board of Directors’ authority under Section 40-38-07 of the North Dakota Century Code.
+Violation of these rules may result in temporary or indefinite trespass from the library pursuant to the Board of Directors’ authority under Section 40-38-07 of the North Dakota Century Code.
+Individuals who have been trespassed may contact the Library Director to appeal their trespassed status.